kellan/laughingmeme/_posts/2005-04-26-a-few-random-notes-on-food.md

     - boston
 ---

 Grabbed an early dinner at Tamarind Bay this Sunday.
-It was as good as \[promised\](http://www.bostonphoenix.com/boston/food\_drink/dining/documents/04122412.asp), really excellent, richly seasoned, interesting takes on traditional Indian fare, and cheaper then expected.
+It was as good as [promised](http://www.bostonphoenix.com/boston/food\_drink/dining/documents/04122412.asp), really excellent, richly seasoned, interesting takes on traditional Indian fare, and cheaper then expected.
 Get the Lalla mussa dal.
 And the interior design got Jasmine’s stamp of approval.

-Walking across Winthrop Square, I also visited \[Upstairs on the Square\](http://www.upstairsonthesquare.com/index.php) last week.
-As a \[party of 8\](http://del.icio.us/kellan/techdinner) we had the veranda to ourselves, which I recommend if you can swing it.
+Walking across Winthrop Square, I also visited [Upstairs on the Square](http://www.upstairsonthesquare.com/index.php) last week.
+As a [party of 8](http://del.icio.us/kellan/techdinner) we had the veranda to ourselves, which I recommend if you can swing it.
 Upstairs was also as good as promised (get egg custard appetizer), though rather more expensive then expected. (might have been the 5 bottles of wine).

 5 bottles which while quite good, I didn’t enjoy as much as we’ve lately been enjoying the Stone Hedge 2002 Chardonnay from TJ’s.